 Luckily there are several VPN services that are free of charge and work without malicious intent.
 First off: most VPN providers offer a free trial run!
 Others offer a free service next to their paid subscriptions.
 Limiting things like internet speeds, your data count or a number of servers you can access.

 Below you find a list of fairly reliable, free services:

-Hide.me offers a free VPN service with a data cap of 2GB per month, allowing use of only three server locations (out of thirty).
+Hide.me offers a free VPN service with a data cap of 2GB per month, allowing the use of only three server locations (out of thirty).

 Tunnelbear is fairly popular, despite their data cap of 500MB per month.
 This cap can be raised by sending out tweets that advertise the service to your network.
 But you’ll have to subscribe to properly use the full service.

 Hotspot Shield is popular because it poses no limit to the amount of data you up- and download.
 Their free option is seriously s-l-o-o-w though, compared to regular (paid) VPN services.
 Users are also shown ads while browsing, something you want to avoid at all times.
 Ads unsuspectedly can cause security issues.